• Skip to primary navigation

 • Canned Tuna Oil-packed or water-packed tuna is fine here.
 A good quality tuna will shine, but anything you have on hand will be great.
 I personally like the solid white albacore tuna packed in oil.
 There are some wonderful Italian brands, like Tonnino.

-• Olive Oil This is my personal favorite brand.
+• Olive Oil I love to use good-quality extra virgin olive oil.
+This is my favorite brand.

 • Lemon Juice If you can't find fresh lemons, this bottled lemon juice will work just fine.